-Juvenile Locations - Vegetation collection occurred at every other juvenile relocation within 24 hours of re-sighting and at a paired-random location 600m, and in a random direction, from the actual relocation (Blackman & Diamond 2015, Jones et al. 2017).
+Juvenile and Paired-Random Locations - Vegetation collection occurred at every other juvenile relocation within 24 hours of the juvenile having been located and at a pairedrandom location 600m away, and in a random direction from the actual relocation (Blackman & Diamond 2015, Jones et al. 2017).
 In the case of mortality, loss of signal, or suspected dispersal, the previously recorded location was used for vegetation data collection (Jenkins et al. 2016).
 Data collection was similar to that described above for breeding territories.
-Shorter transects (11.3m long) were used; four transects radiated from the juvenile location or paired-random location in the four cardinal directions.
-For the Point Line Intercept method, plant species were recorded and cover type was determined at smaller (i.e., 25cm) intervals (Martin et al. 1997, Harrison et al. 2011, Jenkins et al. 2016).
+Shorter transects (11.3m long) were used and four transects radiated from the juvenile location or paired-random location in the four cardinal directions (Jenkins et al. 2016).
+For the Point Line Intercept method, plant species were recorded and cover type was determined at smaller (i.e., 25cm) intervals (Martin et al. 1997, Harrison et al. 2011, Jenkins et al. 2016) to estimate the percent of each cover type.
 The Gap Intercept method was used to estimate concealment, in the same manner as used for the adult territories.
-Cover types and shrub density were estimated within the 11.3 radius circular plot, divided into 4 quadrants (based on the four cardinal directions), for a total diameter of 22.6m.
+Shrub density was estimated within the 11.3m radius circular plot, divided into 4 quadrants (based on the four cardinal directions), for a total diameter of 22.6m.
 In each quadrant, shrubs were counted, identified to species, and categorized by height in the same manner as the adult territories (Chalfoun & Martin 2007, Jenkins et al. 2016).
 To estimate visual obstruction, a Robel pole was placed at 1m, 3m, and 5m distances away from each juvenile location or paired-random point, along each of the four 11.3m transects, and viewed from 4m away from each of the cardinal directions at a height of 1m (Robel 1970, Dieni & Jones 2003).
-Photographs of each juvenile or paired random location was taken from the 11.3m end of each transect, facing the central point.
+Photographs of each juvenile or paired random location were taken from the 11.3m end of each transect, facing the central point.